monoira/nefoin/README.md

 `$HOME/.local/share/fonts`

 If that directory doesn't exist, [install.sh](./install.sh) will create it.
+[install.sh](./install.sh) also checks via `grep` if you already have font with similar name and prompts you for installation confirmation if you do.
+This way chance of you downloading same Nerd Font twice is lower.
 There is no residual files left either.
 No manual download or cloning required.
 It just works.